The historical novel is in vogue across the continent, challenging how we conceive of the nation, and how we write its histories.

 The author, a regular contributor, summarizes four new books she's been reading.

-Die Antwoord's particular magnetism (or repulsion) lies in the way they combine clichés about race with those of gender and sexuality.
+Die Antwoord's magnetism (or repulsion) lies in the way they combine clichés about race with those of gender and sexuality.